Manchester United transfer news: Daniel James could be allowed to leave on loan, Amad Diallo Feyenoord loan off

 A decision is expected to be made by the club imminently, with the window due to close on August 31.

-Meanwhile, Amad Diallo is likely to stay at United in this window after he suffered an injury in training.
+Meanwhile, Amad Diallo will stay at United in this window after he suffered a thigh injury in training that will keep him out for six weeks.

 Trending